praveenscience/Custom-Fonts-UserScript/README.md

 ## License

-Released under the WTFPL Version 2, December 2004.
-Refer `LICENSE.md` for more details.
+Released under the The KINDLY License.
+See [`LICENSE.md`(./LICENSE.md) file for the license document.

 ## Authors